-A project of Gold Coast restaurateur Simon Gloftis and entertainment guru Billy Cross, the design of Nineteen at The Star’s 110-seat restaurant takes inspiration from its surrounding landscape, with hues of powder green from the forest, the teal blue ocean and gold glimmers of sun skimming over the water to cream sandy shores.
-The venue is lit by a sparkling chandelier and extensive views of the coast.
+Just as Nineteen at the Star’s décor takes its inspiration from the surrounding landscape, its hues of powder green from the forest, the teal blue ocean and gold glimmers of sun skimming over the water to cream sandy shores, so the menu of our lunch reflects the journey and background of Executive Chef Uday Huja.